eric-s-s/dice-tables/docs/implementation_details/parser.rst

   File "<stdin>", line 1, in <module>
 ParseError: One or more kwargs not in kwarg_list: ('oops', 'wrong', 'not_enough') for die: <NamedDie>

+**LIMITING WHAT VALUES CAN BE PARSED**

-Finally, you can make the parser enforce limits with :meth:`Parser.parse_die_within_limits`.
-This uses the limits declared in :meth:`Parser.__init__` (follow the link for explanations of each limit).
+You can make the parser enforce limits with :meth:`Parser.parse_die_within_limits`.
+This uses the limits declared in :meth:`Parser.__init__`.
+This limits the size, explosions and number of nested dice in a die.

-It's important to note that this relies on the dice using the following arguments for size and explosions.
+The size is limited according to the `die_size` parameter and the max value of the `dictionary_input` parameter.
+The explosions is limited according to `explosions` parameter and the `len` of the `explodes_on` parameter.
+The number of nested dice is limited according to how many times the parser has to make a die while creating the die.
+:code:`StrongDie(Exploding(Die(4)), 3)` is a `StrongDie` containing two nested dice.

+The number of nested dice is according to how many times :meth:`Parser.make_die` is called.
+The other two limits depend on a die that calls its size and explosion parameters by the following names.

 - 'die_size'
 - 'dictionary_input'